KyleDusch/AutoCoffee/README.md

 The result was a program that has positively impacted my life, now as silly as it sounds I have saved 10 minutes to my sleep (pending a call).
 And 10 minutes to my midafternoon.
 I definitely want to perform even more task automation.

 I incorporated a survey into the project.
 I verbally asked my colleagues months ago and will be decoumenting their responses as well as using data visualization from Microsoft Forms and format the responses into Power BI or Tableau.
-Stack Overflow, ChatGPT, and Reddit were all used for suggestions as well as I learned much of my c++ from Hackerrank.
-The code review serves as a testing ground for ideas I want to implement, GitHub collaboration hopefully will have a similar effect.
+Stack Overflow, ChatGPT, and Reddit were all used for suggestions as well as I learned much of my C++ practice on Hackerrank.
+The code review serves as a testing ground for ideas I want to implement, GitHub collaboration hopefully will have a similar collaboratorial effect.

 I am extremely excited to continue to see where this project goes and what other functions can be improved to better the lives of myself and colleagues.

 ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white)